Tracing Affordance and Item Adoption on Music Streaming Platforms: Results

 \textbf{Disentangling heterogeneous platform behaviour.} To disentangle the influence of time-of-day preference and affordance adoption on user item adoption and reactions to recommendations we next perform a factorial ANOVA, shifting each behavioural attribute to be the dependent variable whose variance we seek to explain.
 We primarily fit our data to an OLS model $Y = \beta_0 + \beta_1F + \beta_2T + \beta_3FT + \varepsilon$ (where $F$ and $T$ represent affordance and time-of-day labels respectively) before subsequently applying a factorial ANOVA.
-Due to space constraints, the full ANOVA results table is not included however we now detail the results most relevant to this work.
-As hypothesised, we observe the only effect size ($\eta_p^2$) for which temporal classes may have both a moderate and significant effect is with regard to a user's activity $|P|$.
-On the contrary, affordance classes offer a moderate-to-high explanatory factor for the variance of the remaining behavioural attributes, {foremostly adoption}.
-Perhaps most interestingly, the effect of affordance classes on $\alpha_A$ is particularly strong ($0.11$) implying that a user's decision to adopt items into their organic catalog may, as previously hypothesised, be principally a product of adopting recommendation affordances.
+Due to space constraints, the full ANOVA results table is not included however we now detail the most relevant results to this work.
+As hypothesised, we observe the only effect size ($\eta_p^2$) for which time-of-day classes may have a both moderate and significant effect is with regard to a user's activity $|P|$.
+On the contrary, affordance classes offer a moderate-to-high explanatory factor for the variance of the remaining behavioural attributes, {foremost adoption}.
+Perhaps most interestingly, the effect of affordance classes on $\alpha_A$ is particularly strong ($0.11$) implying that a user's decision to adopt items into their organic catalogue may, as hypothesised, be principally a product of adopting recommendation affordances.

 For completeness we ultimately examine the effect of sequential time-of-day and affordance adoption influence on the notion of what is meant by an organic stream.
-Contrary to our preliminary belief that organic access acted as a benchmark for Deezer platform exploration, we observe users to actually be more algorithmic and editorial than first thought, albeit indirectly.
-Considering a stream to belong to the affordance in which it was adopted as opposed to organic we recompute centroids for each affordance class.
+Contrary to our preliminary belief that organic access acted as a benchmark for Deezer platform exploration we observe users to actually be more algorithmic and editorial than first thought, albeit indirectly.
+Considering a stream to belong to the affordance in which it was adopted as opposed to organic we recompute centroids for each affordance adoption class.
 In cases where a stream was both adopted via $A$ and $E$ we deem that the item was adopted via the affordance which had the most streams prior to adoption.
-As shown in Fig.~\ref{fig:affordClust}, we observe all affordance adoption classes centroids to experience a marked shift towards $A$ and $E$ poles -- even more so for users who are already closer to these poles i.e., particularly for $a$ and {\em\oe} users.
+As shown in Fig.~\ref{fig:affordClust}, we observe all affordance adoption classes centroids to experience a marked shift towards $A$ and $E$ poles -- even more so for users who are already closer to these poles i.e., particularly for $a$ and \oe users.